Pelz01/token-landing/about.md

-# Token Landing
+# Baggable

 AI-powered landing page generator for crypto tokens.

 ## What it does

-Turn a token brief into a professional landing page in minutes.
+Describe your token in plain English.
+Deploy a professional landing page in minutes.
 Built for token teams who need to ship fast without compromising on quality.

 ## Features

-- **AI Copy Generation** — Brief in, full page out.
-No blank canvas.
+- **Chat-First Interface** — Describe what you want, get a full landing page
 - **Token-Specific Sections** — Hero, Tokenomics, Roadmap, Team, Social Links
 - **One-Click Deploy** — Ship to Vercel in seconds
 - **Easy Editing** — Regenerate specific sections or tweak manually